 Strolling the promenades of Copacabana and Ipanema, travelers will pass by loads of bars that at first sight almost look identical.
 Even their menus, with the same beer brands and hamburger and fries dishes, look the same.
-Where is the cool lounge bar, or the sophisticated cocktail place? — some visitors might wonder.
+Where are the cool beach bars in Rio de Janeiro?
+Where is the lounge bar, or the sophisticated cocktail place? — some visitors might wonder.

 However, the good news is that there is a revival going on along the famous boulevards of Rio de Janeiro.
 New beach bars are opened, and older ones are renovated.
 And yeah, they offer more than hamburgers and French fries and the typical light Brazilian beers.

 Across upmarket hotel Fasano in Ipanema, Marea is one of the new bright bars on the beach.
 With advertising Walls beer, an artisan beer from neighboring state Minas Gerais, Marea already differentiates itself from many other bars in its vicinity.
 For foodies looking for something different than fast food, the octopus vinaigrette on their menu is a great choice.
 Maybe combined with a Carioca gin — a refreshing local mix of gin, mint, cashew and Sicilian lemon.